vg126/codmangun/README.md

 Prompt for ChatGPT Codex:

 ```
-Convert the following SST techniques text into a JSON structure.
+Convert the 4 SST techniques files in the repository into a single a JSON structure.
 For each domain section, extract all the numbered techniques and format them according to this template:

 TEMPLATE STRUCTURE:
 ```json